thelightdesigner/ScuffedWalls/Functions.md

 defaults to 2

 # Internal Variables
 Variables that are autocreated and changed internally.
 All repeatable functions will have at least 2 internal variables called "repeat" and "time".
-The append function populates all the properties of each wall as a variable.
+The append function populates all the properties of each wall/note/event as a variable.

 ```0:Wall
   repeat:60